Getting the Most out of a Security Product POC

 - Controlled POCs are wonderful….for the vendor

 Sometimes it is impossible to test a solution in production.
 Perhaps this is because of internal politics or simply because it may affect the broader team and requires training before enrolling everyone.
 No matter the reason, you must evaluate and extrapolate the costs of operations: will the team be able to handle the solution? e.g. outputs and alerts – are they valuable or just nice to have?

 - What happens in POC doesn’t stay in POC

 Issues that are raised in POC may be a good sign of what to expect in real life.
 The team’s responsiveness, the scale, and all the little details which make a difference – test them thoroughly and have a clear commitment for fixes in case procurement happens.

 - Aligned expectations help in POC

 They say great leaders don’t just set expectations, but align them.
-What are your success criterias?
-Work with your vendor to list them, bridge gaps, foresee problems, map roles and responsibilities so you stay a leader.
-Vendor supplied success criterias will make the product look good, but may miss your business requirements.
+What are your success criteria?
+Work with your vendor to list them, bridge gaps, foresee problems, map roles, and responsibilities so you stay a leader.
+Vendor supplied success criteria will make the product look good, but may miss your business requirements.

 - The future looks bright

 What does the company’s future look like?
-When I examine a products for my company I check the vendor’s plans, execution rate and their roadmap.
-This helps me to estimate their intentions and to make sure the investment will not only bring value now, but also in the foreseeable future.
+When I examine products for my company I check the vendor’s plans, execution rate, and roadmap.
+This helps me to estimate their intentions and to make sure the investment will not only bring value now but also in the foreseeable future.

 Posted by Eran Cohen on January 21, 2018 3:00 AM